Yapeng-Gao/AI-System-Performance-Lab/README.md

 ## 📄 许可证

-Distributed under the Apache 2.0 License.
+Distributed under the GNU General Public License v3.0.
 See `LICENSE` for more information.